Kaskit90/Notes/Manage_Identities.md

    - Answer - Security Group.
 Only users with security permissions will have access to these groups.

 3. Global administrator enables a user to manage all groups in you Teams tenants, and also assign other admin roles.
 You can not create accounts if you are not an admin account.

+## SUMMARY

+1. Azure Administrators must be familiar with configuring user and group accounts in Azure Active Directory.

+In this module, you learned that every user who wants access to Azure resources needs an Azure user account.
+Azure AD supports access to your organization's resources by assigning access rights to users and groups.
+You discovered how user and group accounts are created in Azure AD.
+You explored how to configure and manage user and group accounts, including bulk configuration.
+You reviewed how your organization can support group account organization, and manage accounts across multiple directories.